microsoft/qsharp/katas/content/key_distribution/index.md

 Quantum key distribution protocols include two parties, commonly referred to as Alice and Bob, that have two communication channels between them, one quantum channel that allows Alice to send qubits to Bob and one bidirectional classical channel.
 The quantum channel in such protocols is usually implemented with photons acting as qubits.
-Note that the classical communication channel has to be authenticated, so that both parties can verify that the classical messages they receive indeed come from the party they are communicating with and are not tampered with in transit.
+Note that the classical communication channel has to be authenticated, so that both parties can verify that the classical messages they receive indeed come from the party they are communicating with and aren't tampered with in transit.

 @[section]({
     "id": "key_distribution__bb84",